- Starbucks is planning on a company reorganization that will involve layoffs and role expansions.

 - Since 2003, Starbucks has made more than $70 million from its Pumpkin Spice Latte.

-- The company’s PSL is making its annual appearance earlier than ever this year on Aug.
+- The company’s PSL made its annual appearance earlier than ever this year on Aug.
 28.

-However, Starbucks doesn’t think it’s too soon, as the Pumpkin Spice Latte is set to make its annual appearance on Aug.
-28 this year: The earliest arrival since 2014 when only select customers received the drink on Aug.
+The date marked the drink’s earliest arrival since 2014, when only select customers received the drink on Aug.
 26, according to Business Insider.
-And the reason Starbucks is launching the beverage early could have something to do with boosting sales in light of recent events that might have hurt the company’s business.
+Starbucks likely launched the beverage early to boost sales in light of recent events that might have hurt the company’s business.

 Click to read more about the best and worst deals at Starbucks.

-The annual launch this year, conveniently scheduled to sync up with coffee-drinking students going back to school, might be more related to a sense of financial urgency rather than kicking off the fall season with its release.
-Starbucks announced the closing of 150 stores this past June — more than three times the stores it usually eliminates, according to Forbes.
-And the coffee company’s stock price performance has been flat, rising only about 1 percent in a thriving market.
+The annual launch this year, which synced up with coffee-drinking students going back to school, underscores the sense of financial urgency rather than kicking off the fall season with its release.
+Besides closing more stores this year, the coffee company’s stock price performance has been flat, rising only about 1 percent in a thriving market.

 In addition, Starbucks’ CEO Kevin Johnson announced in the first part of 2017 that the company’s newest specialty beverages weren’t selling as well as hoped.
 In 2017, the company’s total revenue was approximately $22.4 billion, slightly up from $21.3 billion in 2016.